Shibiko-AI/ShibikoAI-ComfyUI-Tools/README.md

 I put in credits for the original creators of the underlining tools that I use to create nodes.
 So links in each section are for each creator, repo, and patreon if they have one.

 ### Waifu2x
-This tool is a simple wrapper around the waifu2x command line tool.
-It allows you to upscale images and remove noise using the waifu2x ai model.
+This tool uses the waifu2x AI model directly to upscale images and remove noise.
 It produces high quality upscaled images that are suitable for use in ComfyUI applications.

 Credits: [Nagadomi](https://github.com/nagadomi) |
 [GitHub](https://github.com/nagadomi/nunif) |